betoelmanco123/superior_algebra_manimations/README.md

 This command renders the **Inversa** scene defined in `inversa.py` using high quality settings.

-You can also see the result on this youtube video [https://youtu.be/qcmfL3yRyh4](https://youtu.be/qcmfL3yRyh4)
+You can also watch the result on this youtube video [https://youtu.be/qcmfL3yRyh4](https://youtu.be/qcmfL3yRyh4)

 ---